hackclub/hackclub/workshops/drumpad/README.md

 Your CSS file should be linked, and we can start writing our CSS code.

 We will start by writing code for our document to change the colors, adding fonts, height, width, and more.
-We are also going to be using the font Roboto (https://fonts.google.com/specimen/Roboto?query=roboto), to do that at the top of our CSS file, we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`
+We are also going to be using the font [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).
+To use the font, we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`

 ```css